-What are your program’s strongest areas of literary study?
+What are your program’s strongest areas of study?

 Our program has special strengths in American literature and American Studies; Colonial, Post-colonial, and Transnational Studies; Composition and Rhetoric; and Renaissance British literature and culture.

 How do most of your students support themselves during graduate school?